Cervical Health Program

 - 218 women were served by the program.

-- The Cervical Health Coordinator provided 274 attempts to schedule appointments, 211 appointment reminders, 133 provider/clinic communications, 43 procedure/preparation instructions, 43 patients with education, 29 emotional support, 12 financial assistance referrals, 11 appointment accompaniments, 3 transportation assistance and 2 home visits.
+- The Cervical Health Coordinator made and provided 274 attempts to schedule appointments, 211 appointment reminders, 133 provider/clinic communications, 43 procedure/preparation instructions, 43 patients with education, 29 emotional support, 12 financial assistance referrals, 11 appointment accompaniments, 3 transportation assistance and 2 home visits.

 - A study published in the Journal of Women’s Health in May 2013 comparing 533 navigated and 253 non-navigated Latina women showed navigation can prevent cervical cancer by increasing colposcopy clinic attendance, shortening time to follow-up, and decreasing cervical lesion severity over time.
 (J Womens Health.
 2013 May;22(5):426-31)